crolang-p2p/examples-crolang-p2p-broker/README.md

 Through the use of the webhook services, you can customize the Broker behavior transparently by providing your custom business logic using your REST server(s) without the need to modify the Broker service itself.

+The example webhook server, other than trivial authentication logic, provides a simple RTC configuration resolver that returns credentials for Coturn; said credentials also include a time limitation, ensuring that, even if leaked, said credentials will not be used to connect to the TURN server indefinitely, thus increasing the security of the TURN server and preventing abuses of your TURN server resources.

 Keep in mind that none of these variables are nor required nor related to one another; you can use them independently of each other and even provide a partial configuration, depending on of what you're trying to achieve.